-- Q. "Residential development" means a project containing at least one residential unit, including mixed use developments.
-For the purposes of this chapter, "residential development" also includes projects defined in California Government Code Section 65915(i), including a subdivision or Common Interest Development, as defined in Section 4100 of the California Civil Code, approved by a City and consists of residential units or unimproved residential lots and either a project to substantially rehabilitate and convert an existing commercial building to residential use or the substantial rehabilitation of an existing multifamily dwelling, as defined in subdivision (d) of California Government Code Section 65863.4, where the result of the rehabilitation would be a net increase in available residential units. - R. "Review authority" means the individual or official City body (Planning and Economic Development Director, Housing and Community Services Director, Zoning Administrator, Design Review Board, Planning Commission, City Council) which has the responsibility and authority to review, and approve or disapprove, applications for land use entitlements. - S. "Single room occupancy facility" is a residential building including units with living space with a minimum floor area of 150 square feet and a maximum of 400 square feet restricted to occupancy by no more than two persons.
+- M.Q.
+"Review authority" means the individual or official City body (Planning and Economic Community Development Director, Housing and Community Services Director, Zoning Administrator, Design Review Board, Planning Commission, City Council) which has the responsibility and authority to review, and approve or disapprove, applications for land use entitlements. - N.R.
+"Single room occupancy facility" is a residential building including units with living space with a minimum floor area of 150 square feet and a maximum of 400 square feet restricted to occupancy by no more than two persons.
 Kitchen and bathroom facilities may be wholly or partially included in each living space or may be fully shared.